 3D City Model of New York City

 In this student project a semantic 3D city model of New York City (NYC) has been created based on datasets provided in the NYC Open Data Portal.
 Different 3D feature types were derived from existing public 2D and 2.5D datasets using spatial and semantic transformations together with (some) photogrammetric analyses.
 The resulting 3D city model is represented in a homogenized and integrated way using the international standard CityGML of the Open Geospatial Consortium (OGC).
 It comprises all NYC buildings, land parcels, roads, parks, the digital terrain model, and water bodies – all with 3D geometries.
 To the best of our knowledge it is the first publicly available big 3D city model of a large city in the USA which is based on official governmental data.
 We provide the resulting CityGML / KML / COLLADA / glTF datasets for download as Open Data as well as 3D web-based visualizations of the entire city model on this project web page.
 All data transformations and manipulations were performed using the ‘Feature Manipulation Engine’ (FME 2016.1) by Safe Software.
-The corresponding FME Workbenches, used to generate this city model, will be made available in the future.
+The corresponding FME Workbenches, used to generate this city model, can be found on the project's GitHub page.
+Additional information on the project is available on this TUM-Wiki page.

 The project was carried out in the context of the thee master theses of Barbara Burger, Berit Cantzler and Christof Beil within the master's program Geodesy and Geoinformation at TUM.
 The work of Burger and Cantzler provided the basis of the city model, comprising all NYC buildings, land parcels, roads, parks, the digital terrain model, and water bodies in LoD1.
 Building on this foundation, Beil further developed the city model, focusing on the representation of street space objects such as roadbeds, sidewalks or plazas as well as on new building models in LoD2.